CS-5004-Spring-2025/Lab3/README.md

 `ConsoleView` is a helper class that has been provided for you.

 ### `Clothing`
+`Clothing` is a specific type of `Product`.
+The final price of an item of clothing is calculated as the base price with a 5% tax. `Clothing` also has an associated size property.
+You are required to implement the following:
 - Define required data members.
 - `Constructor`
 - `getSize`